Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 Greenleaf has received positive reviews from critics.
 The series premiere drew 3.04 million viewers, making it the No. 1 series debut in OWN history beating out the premiere of Tyler Perry's The Haves and the Have Nots on May 28, 2013.

-When the series first began, some viewers wondered if it disrespected the church.
+When the series first began, some viewers wondered if it mocked and disrespected the church.
 Oprah said she personally called Bishop T.D.
 Jakes of The Potter's House in Dallas, Texas.
-She assured him that the only things in common with the series and him were the title "bishop" and the setting of a megachurch.
+She assured him that the only things in common between the series and him were the title "bishop" and the setting of a megachurch.

 Producer Winfrey said the series does not disrespect the church.
-It enlightens viewers what go on behind the scenes of a large church especially one with a large family leading it.
+It enlightens viewers on what goes on behind the scenes of a large church especially one with a large family leading it.

 In an interview, Lynn Whitfield was asked if there were any concerns about offending black megachurches through the show’s portrayal.
 The legendary actress said the series isn't that way at all.
 She told viewers that the series doesn't in any way accuse any church or point a finger at any pastor, church leader or their families.